hackerkid/snowden-docs/README.md

 * Extract the compressed file
 * open the folder in terminal
 * run `make` in terminal for compiling and building the binary
-* run `proxy Port` to start the proxy server in the desired PORT
+* run `./proxy Port` to start the proxy server in the desired PORT

 ##Design